 (In Canterbury and the West Coast additional training is provided on site by Canterbury Health Laboratories).

-There are two training options depending if you have a new CPAMS contract or are an existing CPAMS contracted pharmacy with experienced CPAMS pharmacists on staff.
+There are different training options depending if you have a new CPAMS contract or are an existing CPAMS contracted pharmacy with experienced CPAMS pharmacists on staff.

 For more information on the CPAMS service.